 Figure 1 shows the heterogeneous representation for the concept tiger, with prototypical and exemplar-based representations semantically pointing to the same conceptual entity.
 In this example, the exemplar and prototype-based representations make use of non classical (or typical) information.
 Namely, the prototypical representation grasps information such as that tigers are wild animals, their fur has yellow and black stripes, etc.; the exemplar-based representations grasp information on individuals.
 For example, in Fig. 1 is represented an individual of white-tiger, which is a particular type of tiger with white fur.6 Both sorts of representations activate Type 1 processes.
-On the other hand, the classical body of knowledge is filled with necessary and sufficient information that a tiger is a mammal and a carnivore), and activates Type 2 processes.
+On the other hand, the classical body of knowledge is filled with necessary and sufficient information to characterize the concept (representing, for example, the taxonomic information that a tiger is a mammal and a carnivore), and activates Type 2 processes.
 For the sake of readability the information in Figure 1 is visualized with a uniform format, even though the different representations are actually encoded in different formalisms.